 Xi Beach, Kefalonia

-Myrtos may be the most famous, and the most advertised beach of Kefalonia.
-However, there is another beach on the island, less-known to the general public.
+Myrtos may be the most famous, and the most advertised beach in Kefalonia.
+However, there is another beach on the island, less known to the general public.
 Xi beach, as it is called, has a name that surprises and a landscape that impresses its visitors.
 It is located in the southern part of Kefalonia, around 8 kilometers from Lixouri.
 Its name is a result of its geographical morphology, as it lies in a bay that if you look at it from above, looks like the letter "Xi".

-This, of course, is not the only element that makes this beach stand out among the others on the island.
+This, of course, is not the only element that makes this beach stand out among the others on the Greek islands.
 Unlike the deep waters of the rest, in Xi beach the waters are shallow and the access is very easy.
 Also, due to the clay composition of the sand, one can enjoy a natural and free spa treatment, as this sand helps to cleanse and tighten the skin.

 Red Beach, Santorini

-Red beach - credits: Lucian BOLCA/Shutterstock.com
+Red beach, Best beaches in Greece- credits: Lucian BOLCA/Shutterstock.com

 Red Beach is located just a few steps from the archeological site of Akrotiri.
 There, you will see a wonderful volcanic palette with the colors white, red, and black dominating the scene.
 It is one of the beaches of Santorini that you will rarely enjoy without massive crowds of people since it is very famous.